Hydrodynamic and symbolic models of computation with advice: Countable generalized shifts and

 \subsection{Cantor set and map by blocks}

-In this last section, we show that some countable generalized shifts can be, at least partially, understood as piecewise linear maps on a countable set of blocks of the square Cantor set.
+In this last section, we show that some countable generalized shifts can be, at least partially, understood as piecewise linear maps on a countable set of blocks of the square Cantor set, in the lines of \cite[Lemma 0]{Mo} for the case of a generalized shift.

 From now on, we will make the simplifying assumption that a countable generalized shift is defined on the alphabet $A=\{0,1\}$, see Remark \ref{rem:01}.
-As done in previous sections we identify sequences $s=(...s_{-1}.s_0s_1...)$ in $\{0,1\}^\mathbb{Z}$ with points $C^2$ via the bijection introduced in Equation \eqref{eq:ide}.
-The following lemma shows that countable generalized shifts are induced by countably piecewise linear maps of blocks of $C^2$, just as for standard generalized shift \cite[Lemma 0]{Mo}.
+As done in previous sections we identify sequences in $\{0,1\}^\mathbb{Z}$ with points $C^2$ via the bijection introduced in Equation \eqref{eq:ide}.

 \begin{lemma} Given a countable generalized shift $\phi$, there exists a piecewise linear and area-preserving map $f$ defined over a countable set of blocks into another countable set of blocks of the square Cantor set such that $\phi|_{S_P}=e^{-1}\circ f \circ e$.
 The following are equivalent: \begin{itemize} \item[-] $\phi|_{S_P}:S_P \rightarrow A^{\mathbb{Z}}$ is injective, \item[-] the image blocks are disjoint. \end{itemize} \end{lemma} \begin{proof} Each element of $p_j=(j,I_j) \in P$ determines a block $B_j$ of the square Cantor determined by all those sequences $(s_i)$ such that $s_{n_j}...s_{n_j+m_j-1}$ coincides with $I_j$.
 Each block $B_j$ is first translated into the block determined by $J(p_j)$, then Baker's map is applied $H(p_j)$ times.
 The block $B_j$ might be cut into $r_j \leq 2^{|H(p_j)|}$ connected pieces when applying the Baker's map (or its inverse if $H(p_j)$ is negative) is applied $|H(p_j)|$ times.
 Let $B_j^k$ denote the preimages of those pieces.
 Then define the map